jbtiglao/staff-hub/README.md

       * `npm i node` to install Node.js, and
       * `npm i console.table` to install console.table.

-  * Run MySQL by entering the following command on the terminal:
+  * Run MySQL by entering the following:

         ```
         mysql -u root -p
         ```

   * Create the `schema.sql` tables and pre-populate the database with the data found in the `seeds.sql` files.

   * To invoke the application, run